openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-radio.md

 Creates a radio button.

-**Widget capability**: Since API version 9, this API is supported in ArkTS widgets.
+**Widget capability**: Since API version 9, this feature is supported in ArkTS widgets.

+**Atomic service API**: This API can be used in atomic services since API version 11.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full